edithcoinflip/myenv/README.md

-This repo is my home env files and contains an installtion routine so that after cloning it can make symlinks to itself and move old items into a backup location
+This repo is my home env files and contains an installation routine so that after cloning it can make symlinks to itself and move old items into a backup location